Linalool Terpene: Strains, Effects, and Benefits

 While there is mixed scientific evidence supporting linalool’s effects in cannabis, it is presumed to add sedative and relaxing effects to the user.

 Linalool has shown potential in treating inflammations by inhibiting them.
-Linalool could also be used for neurological ailments such as Alzheimer's disease.
+Linalool could also be used for neurological disorders such as Alzheimer's disease.

-Linalool has been shown to help fight the spread of cancer by arresting cell division through well known cancer causing pathways.
+It has also been shown to help fight the spread of cancer by arresting cell division through well known cancer causing pathways.

-It has also demonstrated sedative and stress relieving properties, thus Linalool may be used to combat chronic stress, depression, and anxiety.
+Linalool has demonstrated sedative and stress relieving properties and may be used to combat chronic stress, depression, and anxiety.

 Is Linalool Toxic?
 Is Linalool Safe to Use?

 The study we had previously mentioned notes that allergic reactions have been next to none when using a 5 to 20% solution, but may cause irritations when it is over 32%.

 The issue that raises the most concerns is that linalool may become allergen or sensitizer once oxidized (combined with oxygen).
 Thus, it is strongly recommended to keep your linalool containing products in a sealed container.